LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ```

 ### 2. Start the Docker Service
-After installation, we start the Docker service immediately with:
+After installation, we start the Docker service with:
 ```bash
 sudo systemctl start docker
 ```